galgrinfeld/Supermarket/README.md

 # 🛒 Supermarket Management System (C)

 A modular command-line program written in C for managing supermarket operations including customers, products, orders, and more.
-Built as a hands-on academic project, it demonstrates practical use of C programming, dynamic memory, data structures, and file I/O.
+Built as a hands-on academic project, it demonstrates practical use of C programming, dynamic memory, data structures, file I/O, and bitwise operations for binary file compression.
 ---

 ## 📂 Project Structure